-While you might enjoy the way your smartphone interface looks and feels, you may not have realized just how different things can be.
-Custom ROMs give you the opportunity to explore all new designs and UIs for your device, as well as all-new (and often very impressive) functionality.
-If you are yet to explored the hidden pleasures of the Android community, here is our list of the best custom ROMs for Android.
+You might enjoy the way your smartphone interface looks and feels, but custom ROMs give you the opportunity to explore brand new designs and UIs.
+They can also offer new and very impressive functionality.
+If you are yet to explored the hidden pleasures of the Android community, check out our list of the best custom ROMs for Android.

-Features of CyanogenMod include its unique app launcher entitled Trebuchet, personal themes, video screenshots via its "Screencast" functionality, and a mode specifically for viewing left-handed in landscape.
-Currently supported on more than 50 devices, look out for integration with Lollipop coming soon.
+Features of CyanogenMod include its unique app launcher entitled Trebuchet, personal themes, video screenshots via its Screencast functionality, and a mode specifically for left-handed landscape viewing.
+CyanogenMod currently supports more than 50 devices and the team are hard at work on a Marshmallow build.

 Paranoid Android - Stock Android with subtle changes

-The first appearance of the Paranoid Android Custom ROM dates back to early 2013, for Android Jelly Bean.
-The Paranoid Android ROM doesn't have a radical design overhaul, instead it focuses on a number of simple but effective changes to notifications and navigation.
+The first appearance of the Paranoid Android Custom ROM dates back to early 2013 and Android Jelly Bean.
+The Paranoid Android ROM doesn't provide a radical design overhaul, but focuses on a number of simple but effective changes to notifications and navigation.

-Immersive mode allows you to view information on screen while hiding system bars, and "dynamic system bars" blends your status and navigation bar color with the particular app background.
-It's purely aesthetic, but provides a nice transition nonetheless.
+Immersive mode allows you to view information on screen while hiding system bars, and 'dynamic system bars' blend your status and navigation bar color with the particular app background.
+It's purely aesthetic, but provides a nice transition.

 Paranoid Android is available for a whole range of devices including the Nexus line and the OnePlus One.
 To learn more, visit ParanoidAndroid.co.